 15 Apr Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster

 It’s a scary time for all of us.
-Like many small business owners, I find myself in tears throughout the day.
-My stomach knots up when we go over the next day’s schedule, and the once 25 plus jobs divided over our 15 employees have dwindled to 5-4-2 jobs, I have to decide who will work and who will stay at home.
-Basically, who will make money and who will make none.
-This is haunting as I know many of them to work paycheck to paycheck and have little kids who need to be fed.
+Like many small business owners, I am in tears throughout the day.
+My stomach knots up when we go over the next day’s schedule, and the once 25 plus jobs divided among our 15 employees have dwindled to 5-4-2 jobs, I have to decide who will work and who will stay at home.
+Who will make money, and who will make none?
+This is haunting as I know many of them work paycheck to paycheck and have little kids who need to be fed.
 While many of our clients have been more than generous with tips and the offering of paying for cleanings they aren’t receiving, it’s getting to the point where we will eventually have to choose if shutting the doors would be better than letting our staff continue to work responsibly.

 The unknown of when the unemployment checks will start to be sent out and when the CARES ACT will begin has swayed our decision to keep us all responsibly working as we feel like until help comes from the federal and state government, something is better than nothing.
-Before the comments come in, let me preface by saying, “responsibly working” means our employees’ health and well-being come first and is our top priority.
+Before the comments, let me preface that “responsibly working” means our employees’ health and well-being come first and is our top priority.
 We are adhering to the FDA guidelines about keeping our staff protected with gear and approved natural cleaning products to kill COVID-19 while at the same time making sure they still are making just enough money to put food on the table.

-For those of you who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been a great debate.
-But no matter how you justify it, the truth is you can’t operate a cleaning business with teams but identify them as independent contractors.
+For those who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been a great debate.
+But no matter how you justify it, you can’t operate a cleaning business with teams but identify them as independent contractors.
 Employers must comply with payroll tax requirements, including payment of unemployment insurance and workers’ compensation insurance.
-And for those small cleaning businesses during this crisis, it’s my opinion this will be somewhat of a golden ticket for their workers and themselves.
+And for those small cleaning businesses during this crisis, I think this will be somewhat of a golden ticket for their workers and themselves.

 The IRS considers all workers to be employees unless you can prove otherwise.
-Try bending the rules associated with either of these legal structures could land you in big trouble and can also hurt employees in the long run, especially now as millions of Americans filing for unemployment benefits.
-Under current guidelines, legit companies have an easier time assisting workers than those who deem their workers in 1099.
-While the unprecedented Pandemic Unemployment Assistance (PUA) program may eventually help gig and 1099 workers, it is not a sure thing, and it doesn’t help with immediate financial support.
+Trying to bend the rules associated with either of these legal structures could land you in big trouble and hurt employees in the long run, especially now as millions of Americans file for unemployment benefits.
+Under current guidelines, legit companies have an easier time assisting workers than those deem their workers in 1099.
+While the unprecedented Pandemic Unemployment Assistance (PUA) program may eventually help gig and 1099 workers, it is not a sure thing and doesn’t help with immediate financial support.